gmc-code/PC-Using-RTD/docs/setup/Sphinx.rst

 Installations
 -----------------------------

-Sphinx and some useful extentions can be installed individually or via a requirements.txt file.
+| Sphinx and some useful extentions can be installed individually or via a requirements.txt file.
-See: :ref:`Python requirements`.
+| For installing all in one go via a requirements.txt file steps: :ref:`Python requirements`.

 * See https://pypi.org/project/Sphinx/